At KFC's UK restaurants, it's not all gravy

 By Martinne Geller and Lisa Baertlein

-LONDON/LOS ANGELES (Reuters) - Yum Brands Inc <YUM.N> said on Wednesday it is offering limited menus at its reopened UK KFC restaurants after a chicken supply snafu with a new delivery firm, but now there is a gravy shortage.
+LONDON/LOS ANGELES (Reuters) - Yum Brands Inc's <YUM.N> KFC restaurants in the UK are serving limited menus at reopened restaurants after a chicken supply snafu with its new delivery firm, but now are suffering a gravy shortage.

-The crisis in the UK market that accounted for roughly 3 percent of Yum's global system sales in 2017 comes as a business turnaround at the fried chicken chain was taking hold.
+The crisis in the market that accounted for roughly 3 percent of Yum's 2017 global system sales comes as a business turnaround at the fried chicken chain was taking hold.

-KFC, which has 900 restaurants in the UK and Ireland, switched its delivery contract from Bidvest Logistics to DHL on Feb.
-14. Shortly after, the chain closed hundreds of restaurants in the region due to "teething" problems at DHL.
+KFC, which has 900 restaurants in the UK and Ireland, switched its supplier contract from Bidvest Logistics to DHL on Feb.
+14. Shortly after, KFC closed hundreds of restaurants in the region due to "teething" problems at DHL.

 A Yum spokesman said on Wednesday that 97 percent of the region's KFC restaurants are open, but are now experiencing gravy supply disruptions.
-The spokesman did not immediately comment on the financial impact of the closures.
+The spokesman did not immediately comment on the financial impact and other aspects of the closures.

 "Due to the ongoing distribution challenges DHL is experiencing, some restaurants are continuing to serve a reduced menu," a spokesman said.
 "We're working as hard as we can to get this sorted out.
 We know that our gravy is a big favorite!"